smgandhi-18/enhanced_calculator/README.md

-# Keypad and Seven-Segment Decoder Implementation
+# Enhanced Calculator using Keypad and Seven-Segment Decoder Implementation

 ## Overview